kakashidinho/HQEngine/README.md

 	* Direct3D 11 new shader stages hasn't been implemented yet.
 	* The most difficult part to implement for the renderer abstract layer is that OpenGL (prior to the introduction of sampler object) doesn't separate sampler states from textures' states unlike Direct3D.
 I still haven't been able to remove that difference, hence, right now, the renderer's API has 2 versions for setting sampler states depends on its back-end.
 	* Cg shader is supposed to be removed from OpenGL renderer in near future.
 - The current main maintained platforms are Windows and its variances (Phone/Metro).
 Android has also been maintained occasionally.
 IOS and Mac OSX currently have fewer maintenances due to limited resources.
-Linux was supported initially, but dropped because of limited documents about low level APIs.
+Linux has been supported again recently.

 Samples' status
 ----------------------------